dell/csm-docs/content/docs/concepts/resiliency/_index.md

 {{</table>}}

 ## PowerFlex Support
 PowerFlex is highly scalable and well-suited for Kubernetes deployments.
-The Container Storage Module for Resiliency leverages these features:
+The Container Storage Modules for Resiliency leverages these features:
 - Quick detection of Array I/O Network Connectivity status changes (1-2 seconds).
 - Robust mechanism to detect if Nodes are doing I/O to volumes (sampled over 5 seconds).
 - Low latency REST API for fast CSI provisioning and de-provisioning.